galactusaurus/roster_opt/MLB_Optimizer/README.md

 You can run the optimizer using the batch file:
 ```
-run_optimizer.bat
+run_optimizer_new.bat
 ```

 This will provide options for using:
 1. The basic optimizer
 2. The advanced optimizer with stacking and diversity features
-3. The advanced optimizer with injured player filtering
+3. The advanced optimizer with injured player filtering (auto-detected)
+4. The advanced optimizer with both injury filtering and player appearance limits
-4. A utility to copy the latest DraftKings CSV file from your Downloads folder
+5. A utility to copy the latest DraftKings CSV file from your Downloads folder

 ### Advanced Optimizer Command Line Arguments